jorgecarleitao/pyglet-gui/docs/api.rst

 Controllers
 ^^^^^^^^^^^^^^

-The other special feature of the :class:`~pyglet_gui.manager.Manager` is that it handles Pyglet events in the window and calls the :class:`Controllers <pyglet_gui.core.Controller>` methods.
+The :class:`~pyglet_gui.manager.Manager` is responsible for handling all events in the GUI and calling the respective :class:`Controllers <pyglet_gui.core.Controller>` handlers.
-However, while viewers are organized in a tree, the controllers are organized in a simple list: each controller registers itself in the manager and the manager has access to all of them.

 .. image:: controllers.png
     :scale: 100%

-The user behaviour in the GUI is handled by the manager, that attaches itself to the Pyglet window as an event handler.
-Pyglet-gui does not use the Pyglet event API.
+While viewers are organized in a tree, the controllers are organized in a simple list: each controller registers itself in the manager and the manager has access to all of them.

 Examples
 ^^^^^^^^^^^^

-In the directory "examples" you can find simple examples of how to instantiate GUIs and how to extend the existing elements.
+In the directory "examples" you can find examples of how to instantiate GUIs and how to extend the existing elements.

-In the source code you can find more examples: all Pyglet-gui user interfaces are subclasses of :class:`~pyglet_gui.core.Controller`, :class:`~pyglet_gui.core.Viewer`, or are a mixin of both that implement the custom methods
+In the source code you can find more examples since all Pyglet-gui user interfaces are subclasses of :class:`~pyglet_gui.core.Controller`, :class:`~pyglet_gui.core.Viewer`, or are a mixin of both that implement the custom methods